 Evolutionary Processes Cluster

-The Evolutionary Processes Cluster supports research on microevolutionary processes and their macroevolutionary consequences.
-Topics include mutation, gene flow, recombination, natural selection, genetic drift, assortative mating acting within species, speciation, and long-term features of evolution.
+The Evolutionary Processes Cluster supports research on micro- and macroevolutionary processes and their consequences.
+Those processes include: natural selection, mutation, gene flow, recombination, genetic drift, assortative mating acting within species, speciation, and long-term features of evolution.
 These investigations attempt to explain causes and consequences of genetically-based change in the properties of groups of organisms (at the population level or higher) over the course of generations as well as large-scale patterns of evolutionary change, phylogeography, origin and maintenance of genetic variation, and molecular signatures of evolution at the population or species level.
-The cluster seeks to fund projects that are transformative -- that is, those that will change the conceptual bases of evolutionary biology and have broad implications for future research.
-Both empirical and theoretical approaches are encouraged.
-The Cluster is comprised of two programs, Evolutionary Genetics and Evolutionary Ecology (described below); proposals should be submitted to one of these programs.
+The cluster seeks to fund projects that will challenge the conceptual bases of evolutionary biology and have broad implications for future research.
+We encourage both empirical and theoretical approaches.
+The Cluster comprises two programs, Evolutionary Genetics and Evolutionary Ecology.

 Long Term Research in Environmental Biology

 Division of Environmental Biology (Core Programs) Solicitation

 What Has Been Funded (Recent Awards Made Through This Program, with Abstracts)

 Map of Recent Awards Made Through This Program

 Frontiers in Population Biology - a workshop report